Devops-portfolio-HarishReddy/linux-automation/README.md

 ⸻

 If you want, I can now give you a list of likely direct questions (in bullet form) and short model answers so you can practice them one by one.
+Excellent, Harish.
+Now we are going to map your preparation exactly to THIS interview format.

+Your interview has TWO parts:

+⸻

+⭐ PART 1 — THEORY + CONCEPTUAL QUESTIONS

+(Covering Networking + Email + SysAdmin + Debugging)

+⭐ PART 2 — PRACTICAL TROUBLESHOOTING EXERCISE

+(A scenario where you must find the root cause)

+⸻

+I will prepare you EXACTLY FOR BOTH PARTS.

+Below is a FULL BLUEPRINT + scripts + answers.

+⸻

+⭐ PART 1 — THEORY + KNOWLEDGE QUESTIONS

+They will ask the following categories:

+⸻

+🔵 SECTION A: OSI MODEL + PROTOCOLS

+✔ They expect:
+	•	What is OSI?
+	•	Layer names
+	•	Examples
+	•	TCP vs UDP
+	•	DNS, HTTP, HTTPS
+	•	Packet flow
+	•	What happens when Google.com is opened

+⭐ OSI MODEL — SUPER SIMPLE VERSION

+“OSI has 7 layers.
+It’s a logical model that explains how data travels in a network.”

+Layers (memorize this):
+	1. Physical – cables, signals
+	2. Data Link – MAC address
+	3. Network – IP address, routing
+	4. Transport – TCP/UDP
+	5. Session – sessions
+	6. Presentation – encryption
+	7. Application – HTTP, SMTP, DNS

+Interview Answer:

+“The important layers for troubleshooting are Network (IP), Transport (TCP/UDP), and Application (DNS, HTTP, SMTP).”

+⸻

+🔵 SECTION B: “HOW THE WEB WORKS”

+(This WILL be asked)

+⭐ Interview Question

+“Can you explain what happens when you open google.com?”

+Perfect Answer:

+“When I type google.com, the browser first checks DNS to convert the domain name into an IP address.
+Once IP is found, the browser creates a TCP connection to the server on port 443.
+Then it sends an HTTPS request, the server responds with content, and the browser renders the page.”

+If they want deeper:

+“DNS resolution → TCP handshake → SSL/TLS handshake → HTTP request → HTTP response.”

+⸻

+🔵 SECTION C: EMAIL — VERY IMPORTANT

+They will ask:
+	•	How email works?
+	•	SMTP vs IMAP vs POP3
+	•	SPF, DKIM, DMARC
+	•	What happens when you press Send?

+⭐ PERFECT ANSWER

+“When I press send, my email client connects to my SMTP server.
+Server checks my domain’s SPF, DKIM, DMARC.
+Then it checks the receiver domain’s MX records.
+SMTP delivers the email to the destination server.
+The receiver reads it using IMAP or POP3.”

+You already memorized DNS records earlier — GOOD.

+⸻

+🔵 SECTION D: SYSADMIN (Windows + Linux)

+They will ask:
+	•	Are you comfortable with Linux?
+	•	What logs do you check?
+	•	Journalctl?
+	•	Systemctl?
+	•	Permissions?
+	•	AD tasks?

+⭐ Answer:

+“Yes, I am comfortable with both Linux and Windows.
+On Linux I manage services using systemctl, check logs using journalctl and /var/log, handle user and permissions, SSH, cron jobs, and OS patching.
+On Windows, I handle AD operations like user creation, password reset, group membership, and login troubleshooting.”

+This matches your experience.

+⸻

+🔵 SECTION E: PROGRAMMING / DEBUGGING

+They won’t ask you to write code.
+They only want to know if you can read logs and understand errors.

+⭐ Answer:

+“I can debug by reading logs and error messages.
+I used bash scripts, cron jobs and basic SQL queries in my jobs.
+I can identify syntax errors, missing dependencies, and troubleshoot based on logs.”

+⸻

+🔵 SECTION F: CLOUD + WORKSPACE

+They will ask:
+	•	Have you worked on O365?
+	•	Have you worked on Cloud?
+	•	Have you seen Google Workspace?

+Here’s your perfect answer:

+⭐ Answer:

+“I have not worked directly inside Google Workspace, but I have good experience managing enterprise devices and accounts in Azure AD, MDM tools, and O365 onboarding.
+I understand identity management, MFA, access provisioning, email routing, and SSO basics.
+I am also familiar with cloud VMs and IAM concepts from my Infosys project.”

+This is SAFE and TRUE.

+⸻

+⭐ PART 2 — TROUBLESHOOTING EXERCISE

+They will give you a scenario like:
+	•	“A user cannot access a website — what do you check?”
+	•	“Emails are not received — how do you troubleshoot?”
+	•	“A service is down — what steps do you take?”
+	•	“A machine cannot connect to network — what do you do?”

+I will prepare TROUBLESHOOTING FRAMEWORKS you can apply to ANY QUESTION.

+⸻

+⭐ UNIVERSAL TROUBLESHOOTING FRAMEWORK

+Use this ALWAYS:

+🔵 1.
+Identify the problem

+Ask:
+	•	What exactly is failing?
+	•	Since when?
+	•	What changed?

+🔵 2.
+Reproduce the issue

+Try to confirm the error.

+🔵 3.
+Check logs
+	•	Linux: journalctl, /var/log
+	•	Windows: Event viewer
+	•	Email: SMTP logs
+	•	Web: Browser console

+🔵 4.
+Check connectivity

+Use:
+	•	ping
+	•	nslookup/dig
+	•	traceroute
+	•	curl
+	•	telnet/openssl

+🔵 5.
+Check configuration
+	•	DNS records
+	•	Firewall rules
+	•	Permissions
+	•	Service status
+	•	Authentication (MFA, AD, OAuth)

+🔵 6.
+Fix or escalate

+Depending on scope.

+🔵 7.
+Document RCA & Close ticket

+SLA-based closure.

+⸻

+⭐ EXAMPLE TROUBLESHOOTING SCENARIOS (For Practice)

+⸻

+💥 Scenario 1 — “User cannot access a website”

+Your answer:

+“I would first check the network connection using ping.
+Then check DNS using nslookup.
+If DNS is fine, I check traceroute to check routing.
+Then use curl to check HTTP response.
+If server is down, I check service logs using journalctl or systemctl.”

+⸻

+💥 Scenario 2 — “Emails failing”

+Your answer:

+“I will check MX record → SPF → DKIM → DMARC → SMTP logs → Firewall → Mail Queue.”

+⸻

+💥 Scenario 3 — “User cannot log in”

+Your answer:

+“Check AD account status, password expired/incorrect, group membership, MFA, device sync.”

+⸻

+💥 Scenario 4 — “Linux service is down”

+Your answer:

+“Check systemctl status → journalctl -u → logs → restart service → check config → verify ports → monitor.”

+⸻

+⭐ PART 3 — EXPERIENCE QUESTIONS (They WILL ask you this)

+❓ “Tell us about your past sysadmin experience.”

+Your answer:

+“I worked as sysadmin in Cognizant, Tech Mahindra and Infosys.
+I handled Linux servers, system logs, services, user management, AD operations, device support, and SLA-based escalation.
+I monitored alerts, performed troubleshooting, and resolved server/user issues daily.”

+⸻

+⭐ PART 4 — BEHAVIORAL CHECK

+They check:
+	•	Are you customer focused?
+	•	Do you communicate clearly?
+	•	Do you take ownership?

+⭐ Answer:

+“In all my roles, I focused on customer satisfaction by communicating clearly, documenting steps, and resolving issues within SLA.
+I always try to find root cause, not just apply temporary fixes.”

+⸻

+⭐ PART 5 — HOW YOU SHOULD TALK IN THE INTERVIEW

+Use this communication style:

+✔ Short answers

+✔ Simple English

+✔ Structured

+✔ Always explain steps

+✔ No panic, speak slowly

+✔ End every answer with a confidence line

+Example:

+“…and that’s how I would troubleshoot that issue.”

+⸻

+⭐ NOW LET’S PREPARE THE PRACTICAL EXERCISE

+Tell me:

+Do you want me to now give you:

+A) A realistic troubleshooting exercise and train you step-by-step OR
+B) A full rapid-fire 50-question preparation to strengthen Part 1?